Men - Do you Know which Toxins are in your Personal Care Products?

 Many of these personal care items contain more than 80 different chemicals.
 Most of these chemicals are absorbed into the skin, inhaled, or ingested.
 The vast majority of those cosmetic chemicals have not been assessed for your safety.

 One of these chemicals that may not be shown is DEP.
-Hazardous impurities (such as formaldehyde and 1,4-dioxane) that are commonly found in men's care products.
+Hazardous impurities (such as formaldehyde and 1,4-dioxane) are commonly found in men's care products.

 What's in a man's medicine cabinet, and what are the problematic chemicals?

-Here are the top 5 toxic chemicals to watch out for and why:
+Here are the top 5 toxic chemicals to watch out for

 1) Diethyl phthalate (DEP): commonly found in personal care products with fragrances such as cologne, deodorant, shaving products like aftershave and creams, plus shampoo.